 Is Flash or WebGL supported in your browsers?

 Unforunately neither Flash nor WebGL are currently enabled in our browsers during testing.
 We’ve opted to forego Flash support as we’re unable to record or play back actions inside of a Flash object.
 It’s unlikely that we’ll add Flash support in the future.
 We know some folks depend on Flash and that this presents a challenge for them.
 We apologize for any inconvenience there.

 WebGL is a technology that we’re still actively exploring and may attempt to support in the future.

-We have a status page showing our current IP addresses that can be used for whitelisting or exclusion from analytics.
+We have a status page showing our current IP addresses that can be used for excluding Ghost Inspector traffic from your analytics.
 Please note that while these rarely change, they are technically subject to change at any time.
 We do our best to announce any upcoming changes ahead of time.